vishvAsa/kalpAntaram/vishvAsa-matam/kriyAH/homaH/visheShaH/aupAsanam.md

 The combination itself, I presume, can happen by the following sequence: agnaye svAhA, sUryAya svAhA, agnaye sviShTakRte svAhA surrounded by parishechanas, and perhaps with an upasthAna.

+## FAQ
+The below is copied from other sources - does not necessarily reflect a particular person's opinion fully.

+### Duration
+- Once you are used to the procedure and have the constituents handy, it should not take more than 20 min per kalam. -V

+### Travel
+- In case if we are in travel whom can we ask to do oupasanam instead of us.
+Is there a possibility?
+  - If  patni is not travelling, she can continue to the aupasanam till you return back, but that should not be beyond one sthalipaaka kalam.
+Including gauna kaalam it comes to a month.
+If one round of sthalipaaka (purnamasa and darsha) is missed the agni becomes laukika.
+Another view is that the wife can do aupasana only for 5 kaalams in the absence of husband.
+  - A vadhyar or one's son who has had upanayanam etc can also maintain the agni - subject to the patni is at home.

+- 3. Incase of travel how long can we go without oupasanam
+  - If agni is not maintained as above you and patni can be away indefinitely and then restart with a vichinnagni sandhanam.

+### vichChinnAgni-sandhAnam
+- Will take max 15-20 min.

+### Menses
+- Aupasanam should continue.
+During such occasion patni saannidhya is not mandated.
+SthAlipakam /Vichinnagni has to be done only after bahishta period.

+### kAla
+- Roughly 3 hours (10 and 9 ghatikas) after sunrise and sunset is mukhya kaalam.
+Gauna kaalam is till next aupasana mukhyakaala.

+### samit-samAropaNam
+- One has to do avaropanam for aupasanam of the next kaala, but can be stretched till the 3rd kaala using the gauna kaala of the second aupasanam.

+### Atma-samAropaNam
+- Lot of restrictions, generally not done for aupasana agni.

+### vivAha-type
+- Best case: ensure you have a 4 day wedding, with pravesha homa, agneya sthAlipakam followed by 3 days vratam, followed by sesha homam, and completing the first round of purnamasa - darsha sthAlipakams without break in mukhya kaalam (prathama) which will ensure agni siddhi.